Where to stay in Toronto

 Affordable Luxury Hotels in Harbourfront:

-Entertainment District – Where to stay in Toronto for tourists
+Entertainment District – where to stay in toronto as a tourist

 As the name implies, this is the place to stay in Toronto for all things entertainment.
 Located between downtown and Harbourfront, you’re never far from something exciting to do in the Entertainment District.